Nástroje používateľa

 Unicode NFC normalisation for Rclone on macOS

-TL;DR: Apple devices create all filenames in Unicode Decomposed Normalisation Form (NFD), while every other major OS uses Composed Normalisation Form (NFC).
+Apple devices create all filenames in Unicode Decomposed Normalisation Form (NFD), while every other major OS uses Composed Normalisation Form (NFC).
 This makes you, as a Mac user, the bad guy, because it is you who is incompatible with the rest of the world.

 In a nutshell, the problem is this: Whenever you create files with diacritics they will be copied to other devices with filenames stored as decomposed strings.
 This is a nonstandard for these OS'es, and you never know what problems that will cause.